WithoutHaste/EarlyDocs/Demo/documentation/Inventory.md

 # Inventory

-Base type: System.Object.
+Inheritance: System.Object

 Represents a character's inventory.

 ## Constructors

 ### Inventory()

 ## Methods

-### Void Decrement(WithoutHaste.DataFiles.Markdown.MarkdownText, WithoutHaste.DataFiles.Markdown.MarkdownText)

-EarlyDocs.XmlComments

-Parameter quantity: Amount to remove from inventory.

-ArgumentException:  cannot be less than 1.
+### Decrement(Demo.Items.Item item, int quantity)

+Remove units of an item from inventory.

+### Increment(Demo.Items.Item item, int quantity)

-InventoryLowException: There are not enough units of  in inventory.
+Add more units of an item to inventory.

-### Void Increment(WithoutHaste.DataFiles.Markdown.MarkdownText, WithoutHaste.DataFiles.Markdown.MarkdownText)

-EarlyDocs.XmlComments

-Parameter quantity: Amount to add to inventory.

-ArgumentException:  cannot be less than 1.